Jingle Bells History

 JINGLE BELLS TELETHON- The History, The Tradition

-For more than 64 years the Alexandria Jaycees have been involved in an effort to make the holidays better for families across Central Minnesota.
-Back in 1949 a gentleman named Ken Bechtel brought the idea to Alexandria.
+The Jingle Bells Foundation is excited to present its 75th Jingle Bells Telethon in 2023.
+The telethon is merely a show, but it’s the work behind the show and the ultimate cause that gives us great joy.
+Since the Alexandria Jaycees began the program back in 1949, more than $2.6 million dollars has been raised to provide food and toys for families during the holidays.
+A gentleman named Ken Bechtel brought the idea to Alexandria in the late 40’s and it stuck.
 He told his fellow owners of KXRA radio that this “telethon” could really help out people in need during a tough time of the year.
 The president of the Alexandria Jaycees at the time, Julian Newhouse, made the commitment for his organization to help the radio station run it and as they say, the rest is history.

 The Broadcast- In the first ten years of the Jingle Bells Telethon, the radio waves provided entertainment and encouragement to thousands.
 KXRA radio was very generous with their time and resources, and the Alexandria Jaycees were as well.
 The telethon moved to television in 1958 with the creation of a local television station (KCMT).
 In order to accommodate the live audiences that longed for the entertainment, the Jaycees and KCMT/KXRA held the telethon in the State and Andria theatres.
 The telethon eventually made its way back into the KCMT studio.
 Dozens of hosts led the charge and hundreds upon hundreds of talented people came into your living rooms for one night a year.

 For the 50th anniversary of the Jingle Bells Telethon, it was brought back into a setting where not only the people at home could watch, but also those who wanted to see it “live” and in person at the AAAA Theater.
 Shortly after that, KCCO-TV ceased local operations and the telethon found a new home in KSAX-TV.

-One thing that has remained constant through it all, is the need families have each Christmas to provide enough food for the table and gifts under the tree.
+Despite the many changes one thing that has remained constant through it all, is the need families have each Christmas to provide enough food for the table and gifts under the tree.